freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Is there a limit to the number of results?
 Do we handle it?
  - Does Piwik still work?
  - Do placeholders work in IE6-9?
  - Test that the various display logic still works for displaying the result meta data (exercise all the if/else statements)
+ - make sure that the next functionsn work from the register and sign-in pages, and the save favorite popup

 SOLR